yaaminiv/yaaminiv.github.io/_posts/2017-07-11-SRM-Assay-Day2.md

 ### New sample preparation

 Using the PRTC I had leftover from [yesterday](https://yaaminiv.github.io/SRM-Assay-Day1/), I prepared more samples to run on the mass spectrometer.
 I added PRTC to the first 11 samples on Plate 2.
 After the PRTC addition, Emma realized that the PRTC I had been using was the stock solution, and not a dilution!
 So the concentration of PRTC I've been adding to my sample is much higher than I wanted.
+Additionally, we wanted our final volume of sample, PRTC and final solvent to be 15 µL, but I added more final solvent to all of my samples due to a calculation error (15 - 7.5 + 1.875 instead of 15 - 7.5 - 1.875).
+My final solution has a volume of 18.8 µL instead.
+This isn't bad, but it's good for us to know.

 ### Mass spectrometer update